Tauvic/DriverAwareness/README.md

 | * Make Driver Monitoring systems available for low cost|* Driving school (feedback)
 | * Lower costs for society|

-My plan is to develop a demo to verify its feasibility, then a prototype to further investigate requirements.
+The plan is to setup a demo to verify its feasibility, then to develop a prototype to further investigate requirements.

 ### Following a step by step approach